Have you taken the leap and gotten your first hive of bees?

 Here are 8 reasons why it’s a great idea to finding a bee mentor in your area to help you get started.

-- They have experience This is vital.
+- They have experience Which is vital.
 They know what works and what doesn’t.
 Learning how to not do things is one of the biggest blessings any mentor can offer.
 The experience they have in knowing how to handle situations that arise can be the difference between a lost hive and a thriving one.

 - They know your area Finding a mentor in your area makes a big difference as well.
 It’s easy to read articles shared on Pinterest and gain a whole lot of information that wouldn’t work in your area because of the climate differences.